🍓JUST PICKED! RAW STRAWBERRY ICE CREAM! SHOP NOW!🍦

 The farmer spent the first half of the year focusing on becoming certified for raw milk production by the State of Pennsylvania and switching to USDA certified meat processors.

 In the second half of the year, the farmer focused on making sure his business is financially stable and sustainable.
-He wants to continue doing what he loves - regenerative farming - indefinitely.
+He wants to continue doing what he loves - regenerative farming and supporting other regenerative farmers - indefinitely.

 What experiences brought me the most happiness?